dlang/DIPs/DIPs/DIP1xxx-RC.md

 Multiple library solutions have been attempted [1](https://forum.dlang.org/post/awjuoemsnmxbfgzhgkgx@forum.dlang.org), [2](https://github.com/CyberShadow/ae/blob/master/utils/meta/args.d) and [3](https://forum.dlang.org/post/wtccivdgrgteyinqwtdr@forum.dlang.org).
 Each work for the author's purpose but they have been known to be less than desirable to work with e.g. [1](https://forum.dlang.org/post/xwghendahfjgceikuxvh@forum.dlang.org), [2](https://forum.dlang.org/post/ohrilhjbhddjkkqznlsn@forum.dlang.org) and [3](https://forum.dlang.org/post/n837bu$vam$5@digitalmars.com).
 However, because all of these are library based solutions they cannot solve the internal versus public API aspects that this DIP offers for named parameters.

-A [DIP](https://wiki.dlang.org/DIP88) (88) has been drafted, but never PR'd.
+The [DIP 88](https://wiki.dlang.org/DIP88) has been drafted, but was never PR'd.
 Further work has been done by Neia Neutuladh, but it has not been made public.
 At the time of writing Yuxuan Shui has a draft [DIP](https://github.com/yshui/DIPs/blob/master/DIPs/DIP1xxx-YS.md) in the review queue that is much more limited.

 ## Contents
 * [Rationale](#rationale)